howisjames/howisjt-com/content/posts/hobby-constructing-sup.md

 	- It was resting on foam kayak pads on the rack cross bars and tied down with two ropes, but it worked itself loose.
 I almost lost it on the interstate at high speed.
 Fortunately, another motorist blew their horn.
 	- I completed the trip by putting down all passenger-side seats and placed the paddleboard inside the van.
 This obviously is inconvenient for passengers in the van and limited seating and storage.
 	- To solve I'll need to tie the nose and tail to the front and rear of the van, in addition to straps across it.
 Or, carry the board on my kayak trailer.
 3. The carry handle isn't ideal.
 If your finger tips are against the board they will get pinched.
 After a few steps it starts to hurt.
-I now try to insert my hand with the back of my palm against the board to avoid discomfort.
-On a future build I'd consider using a slot-style carry handle embedded within the board.
+	- I now try to insert my hand with the back of my palm against the board to avoid discomfort.
+	- On a future build I may consider using a slot-style carry handle embedded within the board.
+This has the benefit of not protruding if one were to lie down on the board.
 4. Like my plywood kayaks, the wood strip paddleboard is easily scratched, dinged, etc. Sure, I can repair dings, but one must always treat the board carefully.
 No rocky rivers in our future.
 5. However, I enjoyed the wood working part of this project, and the beautiful result.
 My extended family was very impressed.